 - any other jewelry piece and fashion accessories

-Piercing jewelry: Clean Often
+Piercing Jewelry: Clean Often

-And as you are taking care of those body jewelry and earrings so often, simple clean process is good enough:
+And as you are taking care of those body jewelry and earrings so often, a simple clean process is good enough:

 Rinse with clean water > Rub gently > Dry

 And sometimes you are just too long to take off your daily-wearing earrings and lovely piercing body jewelry.
-The lotions, the daily body oil will trap and stick on the jewelry and maybe on your skins.
+The lotions, the daily body oil will trap and stick on the jewelry and maybe on your skin.

-Jewelry with setting: Clean Often
+Jewelry with the Setting: Clean Often

-Including all gemstone, diamond and crystal settings, like your solitaire diamond proposal ring, and your amethyst crystal necklace.
+Including all gemstone, diamond, and crystal settings, like your solitaire diamond proposal ring, and your amethyst crystal necklace.